 |Sustainability||Eco-friendly vehicles (bikes, scooters)||Track or air delivery|

 Thinking about introducing q-commerce to your retail business?
-Here are some tangible benefits quick commerce may bring in the long run.
+Here are some tangible benefits the quick commerce model may bring in the long run.
 Learn how your company can take advantage of this emerging e-commerce trend.

 Let’s start with the most apparent benefit of quick commerce, which trumps traditional online sales.

 Even a few years ago, products delivered in 5 working days were totally acceptable.
-But times have changed, and today, people are not willing to wait that long for the delivery.
+But times have changed, and today, people are not willing to wait that long for home delivery.
 As 62% of customers admit, delivery speed is one of the most decisive factors they consider when making online purchases.

 And that’s the undeniable competitive advantage that beats any other type of online commerce.
-Express delivery will skyrocket the user experience, resulting in increased loyalty to your brand and improved ROI.
+Super-fast delivery will skyrocket the user experience, resulting in increased loyalty to your brand and improved ROI.

 Relevant products available immediately

 Q-commerce companies can successfully introduce different AI-powered solutions to improve their businesses substantially.
 One of them is constant monitoring and forecasting of user demand, based on which it can be guaranteed that the most relevant products will be available at all times.

 How does it work in practice?
 Advanced machine learning solutions identify various patterns following user purchasing habits and, on that basis, determine which products will most probably generate the most sales in a given period.
 This way, you will know what to order and when to ensure there is never a lack of relevant products.

 It’s already been mentioned before, but it would hurt nobody to repeat that any sustainable practices are highly valued (or even demanded!) by customers.